eschnett/Vecmathlib.jl/README.md

 the source code).

-All times are in ns (nanoseconds, 1e-9 seconds, smaller is better), amortized per single function call.
+All times are in ns (nanoseconds, 1e-9 seconds, smaller is better), per single amortized function call.
 That is, this benchmark does not measure how fast a single call is -- it measures how fast it is to make many calls in a tight for loop.

-Operation | Float32 [us] | Float64 [us]
+Operation | Float32 [ns] | Float64 [ns]
 :---------|:-------------|:------------
 no-op     | 0.15         | 0.27
 add       | 0.17         | 0.31